nael8r/How-To-Write-An-LLVM-Register-Allocator/HowToWriteAnLLVMRegisterAllocator.rst

 Register Allocation
 ===================

 Register Allocation is executed during the Code Generation phase and consists in mapping a program with a unbounded number of virtual registers (like in the LLVM IR) to a program that contains a bounded (possibly small) number of physical registers of some particular architecture.
 Each target architecture has a different number of physical registers.
 If the number of physical registers is not enough to accommodate all the virtual registers, some of them will have to be mapped into memory.
-These virtuals are called spilled virtuals.
+These virtual registers are called spilled virtuals.
 For more information about how the LLVM infrastructure represents registers, take a look at the `Register Allocation Section <http://www.llvm.org/docs/CodeGenerator.html#register-allocator>`_ in the LLVM docs.

-The LLVM infrastructure provides a series of classes and tools to make the process of writing a register allocator more easier.
+The LLVM infrastructure provides a series of classes and tools to make the process of writing a register allocator easier.

-Writing An Register Allocator on LLVM
+Writing An Register Allocator in LLVM
 =====================================

-In this section, will be shown the basic classes that are related to register allocation and how to write a register allocation extending the ``RegAllocBase`` interface.
+In this section, will be shown the basic classes that are related to register allocation and how to write a register allocator extending the ``RegAllocBase`` interface.

-Virtual Register and the SSA-form
+Virtual Register and SSA
 ---------------------------------

-The virtual registers in the LLVM are represented by the ``LiveInterval`` class and each virtual register represents a unique variable with one single definition, this fact is due to the strict SSA-form, used to represent the LLVM IR.
+Virtual registers in the LLVM are represented by the ``LiveInterval`` class and each virtual register represents a unique variable with one single definition, this fact is due to the strict SSA-form, used to represent the LLVM IR.
 The SSA-form is destructed before the register allocation pass, but the Liveness Analysis is maintained in the SSA-form.

 If you want to get all the virtual registers, you can use the following code: